Who We Are

 When We Meet

-The Consortium meets the third Wednesday of the month during the academic year from 9:00 – 10:30 AM in the Community Room at Christ the King Church at 2111 Riverside Drive, Mount Vernon.
+The Consortium meets the third Wednesday of the month during the academic year from 9:00 – 10:30 AM in the Community Room 320 Pacific Place in Mount Vernon.

 Meet & Greet – October 17th from 9:00 – 11:00am at the Seventh-day Adventist Church in Mount Venon.